mat5n/iterargs-pandoc/README.md

 Download the latest release either as a zip or tar.gz file.

-Alternatively, you can clone the repository by issuing the command
+Alternatively, you can clone the repository by

 ```
 git clone https://github.com/mat5n/iterargs-pandoc.git